 We’ve all been there.
-You need something like a cell phone charger or memory card in an emergency so you buy one, but when you try to open the package, it’s virtually impossible!
+You need something like a cell phone charger or memory card in an emergency, so you buy one, but when you try to open the package, it’s virtually impossible!
 So you have to search for scissors or a utility knife to get into the package.

 Why Is Clamshell Packaging Necessary?

 Electronics are among the most common products that come in clamshell packaging.
 The reason is…well, clear.
-Manufacturers want consumers to be able to see the product firsthand so they display it in clear plastic.
+Manufacturers want consumers to be able to see the product firsthand, so they display it in clear plastic.
 But since electronics are the most commonly stolen products on the market, some retailers will only agree to carry products that are in clamshell packaging.

 Here are some ways clamshell packaging deters theft:

 - Thieves are likelier to steal a product that they can easily hide in a pocket.
 A clamshell package is usually bigger than the actual product, so it is harder to conceal.

 - Sealing methods, like RF (radio frequency) sealing, require the package to be opened with a knife or scissors.
 Meaning a thief cannot easily open the package in the store and slip the smaller item into their pocket.

 - Security devices can be added to the inside of the packaging.

 Other Benefits Of Clamshell Packaging

 Another major benefit to packaging a product in clamshell packaging is to protect it from damage.
 Because most clamshells are made to mold to the product’s shape, it is less likely to be damaged in shipping or if dropped in the store.
 This protects both the manufacturer and retailer from damaging items from their inventory.